strncat/strncat.github.io/_posts/math/analysis/2024-05-20-analysis-density-of-q-in-r.markdown

 $$\blacksquare$$
 <br>
 <br>
-So in a sense $$Q$$ must be dense since we have a rational number no matter what two real numbers are given.
+Notes: So in a sense $$Q$$ must be dense since we have a rational number between no matter what two real numbers are given.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>